Shara1p/Web-projects/README.md

 # Web-projects
-Some web projects in educational purposes
+Some web projects in educational purposes/
 There's some little web projects that I made for University or own purpose